grafana/grafana/docs/sources/dashboards/share-dashboards-panels/index.md

 ### Share externally with specific people

+{{< admonition type="note" >}}
+This feature is only available in Grafana Enterprise and Grafana Cloud.
+{{< /admonition >}}

 To share with specific external users, you can send them a link by email.
 Use this option when you only want to share your dashboard with specific people instead of anyone who navigates to the link.
-Sharing a link by email creates a 30-day token associated with that external user.
+Sharing a link by email creates a 30-day token.

 When you share a dashboard with an email link, your organization is billed per user for the duration of the 30-day token, regardless of how many dashboards are shared.
 Billing stops after 30 days unless you renew the token.